-Frances Marnie introduces a series of ESOL lesson plans aimed at beginner-level students with little or no previous experience of English.
-This article provides guidance on how to approach the series and tips on how to prepare for the first lesson.
+Frances Marnie introduces a series of ESOL lesson plans aimed at beginner-level students with little or no previous experience in English.
+This article guides how to approach the series and tips on preparing for the first lesson.

 Absolute Beginners is a two-part series designed to teach basic survival English to students who have no knowledge, or practically no knowledge, of the language, and can be used as a lead-in to a beginner coursebook.
 The first part, consisting of ten units, covers basic survival English.
-The second part consists of ten further units, each covering a particular useful theme in more detail, including food shopping, home and out and about.
+The second part consists of ten further units, each covering a particular functional theme in more detail, including food shopping, home, out and about, and more.

 The first few units have two sets of teacher notes and two sets of student worksheets – one for students with knowledge of the Roman script and one for those without.
-Teaching of the Roman script is based on whole-word recognition.
+The teaching of the Roman script is based on whole-word recognition.

 How to use the units

 Each unit provides material for approximately 90 minutes, although students with no previous knowledge of Roman script may need longer to assimilate the new vocabulary and learn the alphabet.
 The units build on the language covered in previous lessons and many units have additional resources to allow for further practice when required.

 The step-by-step Teacher’s notes provide clear and detailed guidance for the teacher, allowing the worksheets to remain as simple as possible.
 They include:

 - A summary of what needs to be done before the lesson

 With beginner-level students, it is necessary to rely on visual props and cut-outs, therefore there will be a reasonable amount of preparation involved.
 The lesson plans contain a variety of resources including flashcards, alphabet cards and letter formation worksheets.